DivLoic/Loicmdivad/README.md

 ### Home

-the css framework used is Skeleton, then several little javascript libraries are used:
+The css framework used is [Skeleton](http://getskeleton.com), then I've added a few little javascript libraries:

 - @[typed.js](https://github.com/mattboldt/typed.js/) is used for the main animation
 - @[jQuery flip](https://github.com/nnattawat/flip) gives the logo a dynamic action